TheLastBilly/dvd_rip/README.md

 In Ubuntu based systems you can do so with the following command

 ```
-sudo apt install make gcc dvdbackup
+sudo apt install git make gcc dvdbackup
 ```

 ## Installation
 First, use `git clone` to download the latest version of the script, and enter the newly created folder.
-I always like to do this inside the ~/Downloads folder.
 You just have to run the following command(s).

 ```
-cd ~/Downloads
 git clone https://github.com/TheLastBilly/rip_dvd/
 cd rip_dvd
 ```